etiennefc/snoBIRD/README.md

 ```bash
 python3 snoBIRD.py [-options] -i </home/your_username/full_path/to/input_fasta.fa>
 ```
 By default, this command will run **both** the first and second model of SnoBIRD, which will identify in your input sequence C/D box snoRNA genes (first model) and refine these predicted C/D box snoRNA genes by predicting if they are expressed snoRNAs or snoRNA pseudogenes (second model).
+SnoBIRD also assumes, by default, that it is run on High-Performance Computing (HPC) cluster.

 Your final predictions will be located in the file `workflow/results/final/snoBIRD_complete_predictions.tsv`, a tab-separated file (.tsv) by default.